 7. Lack of coverage.

-If you didn't have insurance coverage at the time of your drunken driving arrest, it's going to be difficult to obtain at any price afterward, Farmers Insurance's Martin says.
-You've branded yourself doubly irresponsible in insurers' eyes by failing to carry insurance and by driving drunk.
+If you didn't have the best insurance for DUI coverage at the time of your drunken driving arrest, it's going to be difficult to obtain a cheap car insurance with DUI at any price afterward, Farmers Insurance's Martin says.
+You've branded yourself doubly irresponsible in insurers' eyes by failing to carry DUI insurance and by driving drunk.
 You likely will have to be insured by your state's high-risk pool, where rates can be double what you were paying privately.

 8. Number of DUIs.

-Your first drunken driving conviction will hike your rates substantially, because studies have shown first offenders often are serious alcohol or substance abusers.
+Your first conviction will hike your drunk driving quotes substantially, because studies have shown first offenders often are serious alcohol or substance abusers.
 Research compiled by the National Traffic Law Center and Mothers Against Drunk Driving found that more than 80 percent of first offenders are problem drinkers or alcoholics.

 About one-third of drivers arrested for being impaired annually are repeat offenders, the National Highway Traffic Safety Administration reports.
-After a second conviction, it's unlikely you'll be able to find private insurance.
+After a second conviction, it's unlikely you'll be able to find private car insurance DUI.

 In addition to a jump in auto insurance rates, many drivers are surprised to discover their health insurance and life insurance premiums also increase after a drunken driving conviction, says Steve Oberman, a Tennessee criminal defense lawyer who authored "Drunk Driving Defense."
 If you don't already have health or life insurance coverage, he adds, both can be harder to get post-conviction.

 After a drunken driving conviction, all but six states -- Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania -- require monitoring of your auto insurance coverage to make sure it stays in effect.
 If you live in a state that requires it, you'll have to file form SR-22 as proof of insurance.
-If your insurance expires, your state may suspend or revoke your driver's license.
+In states like Florida or Virginia, it is required for you to possess FR44 insurance but if your insurance expires, your state may suspend or revoke your driver's license.